 4. Consider removing any bedding that can’t easily be washed.
 Most hotels are in the habit of triple-sheeting the beds so they can easily wash all the bedding between guests.
 If your hotel has a bedspread or blanket, consider removing this from the bed so you aren’t in contact with an article that isn’t washed as frequently.

 5. Limit your exposure to other hotel guests by spending as little time as possible in the property’s public spaces.
 You may want to opt for room service over hotel buffets when you can.
 And wherever you’re eating, always thoroughly wash or sanitize your hands immediately before you eat.
 But retain a sense of perspective – decent, responsible hotels will be taking extra precautions and following best practices, so you shouldn’t feel completely confined to your room.

 Be sure you know how to quickly contact your travel management company (TMC), whether by phone, SMS, or in-app webchat, if your travel plans suddenly change or are disrupted.
-Your TMC should be there 24/7, every step of the way.
+Your TMC should provide 24/7 travel customer service every step of the way.